 - Choose the right size pack for your child with only enough room for necessary items

-- Choose safety and comfort features, such as padded and wide shoulder straps and a soft or padded back, to reduce pressure and enhance comfort
+- Choose safety and comfort features, such as wide and well-padded shoulder straps as well as a soft or padded back, to reduce pressure and enhance comfort

 - Hip and chest belts are essential to transfer backpack weight from the back and shoulders to the hips and torso, especially for students carrying a lot of books

 - Lightweight packs with multiple compartments help distribute the weight and keep items easily accessible

 - Compression straps on the sides and/or bottom of the backpack stabilize and compress the contents so that the items are close to the back, causing less stress on a child’s back

 - Reflective material makes it easier for drivers to see the child while walking at night or in the early morning

 - The height of the pack should extend from about 2 inches below the shoulder blades to the waist level